shreshthadlakha/NBA-stats-analyzer-python/README.md

 - Sorting and displaying team stats in a user-friendly format.<br>

 <h2><a class="anchor" id="tools"></a>Tools</h2>
-The project uses basic but powerful Python libraries to achieve its functionality:<br>
+The project uses basic but powerful Python libraries to achieve its functionality:<br><br>

 - requests: To fetch JSON data from the NBA API.<br>
 - pprint (PrettyPrinter): For clean, structured printing of JSON and dictionaries.<br>